letsencrypt/ceremony-demos/README.md

 # Let's Encrypt 2020 Hierarchy

-Let's Encrypt is generating a new ECDSA P-384 root and new intermediates in 2020.
-We will be using [Boulder's `ceremony` tooling to generate these][ceremony].
+Let's Encrypt generated ECDSA P-384 root and new intermediates in 2020.
+We will used [Boulder's `ceremony` tooling to generate these][ceremony].

-This directory contains example config files that simulate the certificate profiles we will generate in detail.
+This directory contains example config files that simulated the certificate profiles in detail.
+We used it to gather feedback prior to our key ceremony.
 To try it out:

  - install the `ceremony` tool in your $PATH
  - install SoftHSMv2